Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: Proofs

-We now show the main property of the joint facial subspace, \Cref{loc:qualification_conditions_always_holds_in_the_joint_facial_subspace.statement}.
-We first state and prove a lemma which connects the notion of separation of convex set to a statement reminiscent of the qualification condition by Mordukhovich in variational analysis: \cite[Theorem 2.19]{mordukhovich_VariationalAnalysisApplications_2018}. \begin{lemma}[Equivalence of collisions and separation] For convex sets $C, D \subseteq \mathbb{R}^n$, and $S \subseteq C \cap D$ non-empty, the following statement holds.
+We now show the main property of the joint supporting subspace, \Cref{loc:qualification_conditions_always_hold_in_the_joint_supporting_subspace.statement}.
+We first state and prove a lemma which connects the notion of separation of convex set to a statement reminiscent of the qualification condition by Mordukhovich in variational analysis: \cite[Theorem 2.19]{mordukhovich_VariationalAnalysisApplications_2018}. \begin{lemma}[Separation from local normal cones] For convex sets $C, D \subseteq \mathbb{R}^n$ and $S \subseteq C \cap D$ nonempty, the following equivalence holds: